ossf/security-baseline/architecture/consumption-architecture-dependency-management.md

 The document answers these questions:
 * As an open source software producer, I'd like to adopt open source security technologies to produce more secure open source software.
 What resources does OpenSSF provide?
 * As an open source software consumer, I'd like to adopt open source security technologies to consume secure open source software.
-What resources OpenSSF provide?
+What resources does the OpenSSF provide?
 * As an open source software producer and a consumer, I'd like to contribute to open source security technologies, which OpenSSF projects need contributors?

 ## Nomenclature